Welcome to Ellington Public Schools Special Services Webpage!

 PARENT INVOLVEMENT IN THE PLANNING AND PLACEMENT TEAM (PPT) AND INDIVIDUALIZED EDUCATION PROGRAM (IEP) PROCESS

-Parents must be invited to IEP meetings at least five school days prior to the meeting.
+Parents are an important part of the PPT process.
+Parents must be invited to IEP meetings at least five school days prior to the meeting unless they agree to waive the 5-day notice.
 The notice of PPT/IEP meetings must indicate its purpose, time, location, and participants.
 The notice states that parents are given the opportunity to bring other individuals with them to the IEP meeting.
 The parent invitation letter must indicate that PPT/IEP meetings will be held at a mutually convenient time and place.
 To learn more about the IEP process, please click on the link below

 Parent page by page information guide: